Do you know which CTA on your Shopify Store visitors click on the most?

 - The first step will be to name your experiment,

-- Then, you need to choose the kind of experiment you want to launch.
-Either “AB test” or a “split test.”
+- Then, you must choose the experiment you want to launch.
+Either “AB test” or a “split URL test.”

-But, if you don’t have the new design implemented anywhere, then it is better to run an AB test.
+But, if you don’t have the new design implemented anywhere, running an AB test is better.

 All we handle is splitting the traffic between the different variations